ShaiModingGit/ExplorerWithSearch/README.md

 - Some file icons may not display correctly for uncommon file types

 ## Release Notes
+### 1.5.5
+- Added new toggle view mode to switch between "Tree list" to "File list" in the top FIILES window icons

 ### 1.5.0
 - Fixed search